gaidardzhiev/sh2elf/readme.md

 # sh2elf

-`sh2elf` is a compiler that translates a restricted subset of `POSIX` shell scripts into statically positioned `ELF` executables for`x86_64` `Linux`.
-The generated programs rely only on raw system calls and bundle command strings inside the binary.
+This project is a minimalistic shell script compiler written in `C` that compiles simple shell scripts into `ELF64` executables for `Linux` on `x86_64` architecture.
+It translates shell command lines into machine code, embeds them in an `ELF` binary, and handles process control and system calls natively without relying on an external shell or interpreter.

 ## Building